 In the spring we will deepen our understanding through exploring theories about relativity, the Big Bang, cosmic evolution, life on earth, the search for extraterrestrial life, and other cosmic quandaries.
 We will study creation stories and myths, and a variety of writers exploring the relationship between science, wisdom, and the future.
 Bringing our studies back to earth, and evolutionary processes, we will study sustainability and global warming from both a planetary and ethical point of view, connecting astronomy to cultural, ecological, and social justice issues.
 Students will develop educational or research projects that they can present at Science Circus, or other public venues.
 They will continue to develop their star-finding skills, after class in the evenings, and will learn to give public star hunts and presentations about the upcoming eclipse in the summer of 2017.

-astronomy, mathematics, and science education and research; education, public programs, and interpretive work (museums, parks, observatories, outdoor education); writing, fiction, literature, philosophy, cultural studies, mythology and storytelling; sustainability, social, and environmental ethics;
+This offering will prepare you for careers and advanced study in: astronomy, mathematics, and science education and research; education, public programs, and interpretive work (museums, parks, observatories, outdoor education); writing, fiction, literature, philosophy, cultural studies, mythology and storytelling; sustainability, social, and environmental ethics;

 Fall: Mon and Wed 6-10p.
 Winter: Mon and Wed 6-10p plus a Weekend Retreat Fri Feb 3 (evening)- Sat Feb 4.
 First meeting is Monday, January 9, 6p, in Seminar 2 C1105.
 Spring: Mon and Wed 6-10 p plus one weekend field trip, dates to be confirmed.

 |2017-02-24||This program has been cancelled for Spring quarter|